 The Pillar Procedure addresses directly the most common source of snoring – the soft palate (the soft part of the top of the mouth).
 For select patients, this technique can performed in the office in one visit under local anesthesia by “freezing” the throat using sprays, gels, and Lidocaine.
 Three to five small, polyester “pillar” implants (2 mm in diameter) are placed inside the soft palate to cause scarring to stiffen the palate.
 This stiffening reduces the tissue vibration that can cause snoring and palatal tissue collapse.
 The soft palate will continue to stiffen over 4-6 weeks improving your snoring.
-The Pillar Procedure™ can also be used in conjunction with other techniques such as a uvulectomy or turbinectomy to address the soft palate and nose directly to reduce snoring.
+The Pillar Procedure™ can also be used in conjunction with other techniques such as a uvulectomy or turbinectomy to address the soft palate and nose directly to reduce or even stop snoring.

 The procedure typically may be completed in the office within thirty minutes.
 You should plan to be in the office for about one hour in order to prepare and complete the paperwork.